idkjs/libs-with-esy/README.md

     % npm publish

 ## Continuous Integration:
-`hello-reason` includes CI configuration for Azure [DevOps](https://dev.azure.com) pipelines out of the box.
+`libs-with-esy` includes CI configuration for Azure [DevOps](https://dev.azure.com) pipelines out of the box.

 - Create your Azure DevOps account.
-- Add a new project, and point that new Azure DevOps project to your github repo that includes the CI (`./azure-pipelines.yml` and the `.ci/` directory) from `hello-reason`.
+- Add a new project, and point that new Azure DevOps project to your github repo that includes the CI (`./azure-pipelines.yml` and the `.ci/` directory) from `libs-with-esy`.
 - Create a new Pipeline within that project.
   - When asked how to configure the new pipeline, select the option to use existing configuration inside the repo.